drydentyler/rpi_pico_game_selector/README.md

 The solution after some simple testing was to add pull-up resistors to bring up the voltage on each of the 8 input channels on the encoder which has since required a review of the perfboard layout that has not been done yet.

+### Pull-up Resistors and Common Node Issues
+After realizing the solution to the issues I faced with the rotary switch simply required adding in pull-up resistors to the inputs of the priority encoder, I went ahead and soldered another perf board, this time with only one pull-up resistor on each half of the board.
+This way I thought I could then connect 4 wires from the resistor to each of the 4 priority encoder inputs on each half.
+However, this quickly proved to be a problem because any Low signal sent to one of the 4 inputs on a half of the board was shared with the others as well.
+Meaning a Low signal sent to input 4 propagated to inputs 5, 6, and 7.

+It appeared that I had two courses of action I could take, either connect resistors directly from the power rails on the perf board to the priority encoder inputs, requiring 8 resistors, or I could somewhat continue my original plan of having 2 resistors from the power rails but now diodes between the resistor common node and the priority encoder inputs to prevent, back flow of the Low signal to the other inputs, requiring 2 resistors and 8 diodes.
+To decide, I posed the question to an LLM with the situation, my findings and what I thought were the only two options but asked for additional insight.
+It responded saying the best option in this scenario was to go the 8 resistor route, and that's what I did.

+Ultimately I had failed to think about how having a common node for each half of the board could be affected by a low signal getting passed between all the shared nodes.
+If I had done more extensive breadboard work earlier on then I perhaps could have discovered this issue and solved it before once again soldering and then discovering a problem.

+I also discovered the importance of keeping the wires you are soldering neat while performing the final tests on the rotary switch on the perf board.
+All the wires from the rotary switch are threaded flexible wires and I didn't properly tighten one of them so there were extra strands that were loose and connecting to nearby inputs and disrupting the signals.

 ## Next steps
 ### Priority Encoder Changes
 As I discovered with the priority encoder, the 8 inputs need higher idle voltages than they were originally getting, and